MickaelAmar/theysaidsov2/README.md

 Feedbacks are more than welcomed as I'm not entirely familiar with the Symfony ecosystem and I easily can imagine better practices could be done compared to my implementation.

 ##### What to review ?
-If you are not familiar with Symfony file organization, here is a list of the major files edited for this project :
+If you are not familiar with Symfony file organization or to simply make your review easier, here is a list of the major files edited for this project :

 - **src/Controller/QuoteController.php** : the route's action
 - **src/Entity/Quote.php** : fetching and manipulating the resources